martin-kufner/quote-sql/README.md

 My strategy is to segment SQL Queries in readable junks, which can be individually tested and then combine their sql to the final query.

-QuoteSql is used in production, but is still evolving.
+QuoteSql is used in production, but is still bleeding edge.

 If you think QuoteSql is interesting, let's chat!
 Also if you have problems using it, just drop me a note.